Mission & History: 1943–1959

 The Years of Organization

 The story of UT Southwestern Medical Center is one of ambitious growth and progress.
-Its history is linked to the story of Southwestern Medical Foundation, established by Dr. E. H. Cary in 1939 with support from Dallas' major civic leaders.
+Its history is linked to the story of Southwestern Medical Foundation, established by E. H. Cary, M.D., in 1939 with support from Dallas' major civic leaders.
 Their vision and foresight made possible the establishment of what would become, in a remarkably short period, one of the world's leading academic medical centers.

-When Baylor College of Medicine moved from Dallas to Houston in 1943, Southwestern Medical Foundation trustees, determined that their city would continue to have a medical school, formed Southwestern Medical College.
+When Baylor College of Medicine moved from Dallas to Houston in 1943, Southwestern Medical Foundation trustees became determined that their city would continue to have a medical school and formed Southwestern Medical College.
 Classes and laboratories were located in temporary army barracks behind the old Parkland Hospital, which served as the medical school's facility for clinical teaching.
 Seventeen full-time faculty members and 200 students started that first year in academic space totaling 50,000 square feet, with an annual operating budget of less than $300,000.

 In 1949, recognizing the need to affiliate with a strong university system, Foundation trustees donated the medical school to the state of Texas and it became part of The University of Texas System.